-Awards & Achievements Committee

-This committee is responsible for the soliciting of nominations and determining the winners of awards given at the Academic Honors Convocation held during the spring semester every year.
+Awards & Achievements Committee: This committee is responsible for the soliciting of nominations and determining the winners of awards given at the Academic Honors Convocation held during the spring semester every year.
 Awards given include: Andy Awards, outstanding achievement at the state, regional or national level, academic department awards, Phi Theta Kappa awards, and Who's Who in American Junior Colleges.
-The committee is chaired by the Registrar.
-At least four faculty members representing the divisions of the College and the President of Phi Theta Kappa also serve.
-Ex officio members are the Dean of Academic Affairs, a representative from the Financial Aid office, Director of AndrewServes and the Athletic Director.
+Chaired by the Registrar.
+Comprised of at least four faculty members representing different divisions and the Phi Theta Kappa President.
+Ex officio members: Dean of Academic Affairs, Financial Aid representative, Director of AndrewServes and the Athletic Director.

-Benefits Committee

-This committee reviews, evaluates, and determines the College's benefits and fringe benefit programs.
+Benefits Committee: This committee reviews, evaluates, and determines the College's benefits and fringe benefit programs.
 The committee in chaired by a Faculty member and includes a representation of faculty, staff, and administration.
 Ex officio member is the Vice President for Finance.

-Campus Safety Council

-The committee will review current campus security and safety policies and procedures and make recommendations for their improvement on an annual basis.
+Campus Safety Council: The committee will review current campus security and safety policies and procedures and make recommendations for their improvement on an annual basis.
 It shall specifically review plans and procedures for educating the campus community, including safety department personnel and those persons who advise or supervise students, about sexual assault; and, educating the campus community about personal safety and crime prevention.
-The committee is chaired by the Chief of Police.
-The committee shall include the Director of Athletic Safety and Therapy, a member of the Student Affairs staff, and representation from the faculty, staff, and administration for a minimum of six members, half of whom should be female.
-Ex officio members: Dean of Student Affairs, and Vice President for Finance.
+The committee is chaired by Dean of Student Affairs.
+The committee includes the Director of Athletic Safety and Therapy, a member of the Student Affairs staff, and members from the faculty, staff, and administration for a minimum of six, half of whom should be female.
+Ex officio members: Dean of Student Affairs and Vice President of Finance.